algobulls/algobulls_help_site/docs/index.md

 ## 13. Live Reports:

-The Live Reports section is divided into 3 parts - <a href="https://app.algobulls.com/book/pl">P&L Book</a>, <a href="https://app.algobulls.com/book/trade">Trade Book</a> & <a href="https://app.algobulls.com/book/fund">Fund Book</a>.
+The Live Reports section is divided into 3 parts - <a href="https://app.algobulls.com/book/pl">P&L Book</a>, <a href="https://app.algobulls.com/book/trade">Trade Book</a>, and <a href="https://app.algobulls.com/book/fund">Fund Book</a>.

-The P&L Book displays the Profit & Loss of your trades in your account.
+* The P&L Book displays the Profit & Loss of your trades in your account.
 All trades/orders in your account are updated real-time as and when the transactions take place. <a href="https://help.algobulls.com/member/Books/pnl.html">Know more</a>.

-The Trade Book displays the chosen strategy’s activities in your account. <a href="https://help.algobulls.com/member/Books/tradebook.html">Read more</a>.
+* The Trade Book displays the chosen strategy’s activities in your account. <a href="https://help.algobulls.com/member/Books/tradebook.html">Read more</a>.

-The Fund Book section shows all of the charges that have been applied to your account. <a href="https://help.algobulls.com/member/Books/fundbook.html">Learn more</a>.
+* The Fund Book section shows all of the charges that have been applied to your account. <a href="https://help.algobulls.com/member/Books/fundbook.html">Learn more</a>.

 Want to check Live Reports for your Strategies?
-Visit the <a href="https://app.algobulls.com/book/pl">P&L Book</a>, <a href="https://app.algobulls.com/book/trade">Trade Book</a> & <a href="https://app.algobulls.com/book/fund">Fund Book</a> now!
+Visit the <a href="https://app.algobulls.com/book/pl">P&L Book</a>, <a href="https://app.algobulls.com/book/trade">Trade Book</a>, and <a href="https://app.algobulls.com/book/fund">Fund Book</a> now!

 ## 14. The Dashboard
 Once you have successfully registered with AlgoBulls, you will be redirected to the <a href="https://help.algobulls.com/member/dashboard.html">AlgoBulls Dashboard</a>.
 The AlgoBulls Dashboard gives you an overview of your account and trades.